Santianna: Other versions

-Covers in English
+Versions in English

-One English version recorded by both Odetta (1956) and The Kingston Trio (1958) is about a ship that leaves from Liverpool to California "Plenty of gold, So I've Been told, way out in California".
+One English variant recorded by both Odetta (1956) and The Kingston Trio (1958) is about a ship that leaves from Liverpool to California "Plenty of gold, So I've Been told, way out in California".
 The Weavers album The Weavers at Home (1958) describes a journey from Boston to California.
 These versions are probably about the California Gold Rush and based on Lomax's version.

-The soundtrack to the game Pillars of Eternity II: Deadfire includes a cover of the song called Aim Spirente.
+The soundtrack to the game Pillars of Eternity II: Deadfire includes an adaptation of the song called Aim Spirente.
 Its lyrics are similar to Hugues Aufray's Santiano, but adapted to fit the game's lore.
 The lyrics, written on a scrap of paper, can also be found as an in-game item.

-The Longest Johns covered the song on their album Between Wind and Water, as well as a mixed French and English cover with Justine Galmiche from the band SKÁLD.
+The Longest Johns recorded a version on their 2018 album Between Wind and Water, as well as a mixed French and English cover with Justine Galmiche from the band SKÁLD.
+Acapella group Home Free would excerpt this version as part of their 2021 "Sea Shanty Medley", released into the "social media craze" surrounding shanties and similar songs during the COVID-19 social distancing lockdowns.
+This vogue would draw attention to and inspire other ensembles to record and release the song on various social media and streaming platforms.

-Catalan-language folk group El Pony Pisador released a metal cover of Santiana in English in 2019.
+Catalan-language folk group El Pony Pisador released a metal version of Santiana in English in 2019.

-Covers in French
+Versions in French

 "Santiano" was recorded in 1961 by Hugues Aufray and refers to a ship leaving Saint Malo bound to San Francisco, described as a wealthy place.
-It became very popular and has inspired several cover versions including the reality show Star Academy in 2005.
+It became very popular and has inspired several versions including the reality show Star Academy in 2005.

-Covers in Welsh
+Versions in Welsh

-A Welsh language cover of Santiana was recorded by Welsh folk singer Meic Stevens in 1969.
+A Welsh language version of Santiana was recorded by Welsh folk singer Meic Stevens in 1969.
 It remained unreleased until 2002, when it was released on the Disgwyl Rhywbeth Gwell i Ddod compilation.
 Stevens' version of the song contains references to contemporary events in Wales such as the incarceration of Free Wales Army soldiers in 1969.
-This version has also inspired recent cover versions of the song by Alun Gaffey, Cowbois Rhos Botwnnog, Iwcs a Gaff and Alaw.
+This version has also inspired recent recordings of the song by Alun Gaffey, Cowbois Rhos Botwnnog, Iwcs a Gaff and Alaw.